-<Tenant Rep Brokerage> will search all industry standard sources of available space, including:
+<Tenant Representation Brokerage> will search all industry standard sources of available space, including:

 Implement, co-ordinate, review and analyze the proposals of each desired alternative and present these findings to our real estate committee.
 Said analysis shall cover all the points listed in Evaluation above, and additionally include financial analysis that covers the following: